sbdf-space/hello-world/README.md

 This repository is built step by step in the tutorial.

-It now includes step for GitHub
+It now includes step for GitHub.
+Including how to work with Branches on Github.